-Each area and each valley of appellation Rioja has its own characteristics, which depend on the existing relation between climate-ground-vine.
-Do not forget about the importance of the production techniques that have to be used in the elaboration.
+Each area and each valley of appellation Rioja has its own characteristics, which depend on the existing relationship between climate-ground-vine.
+Do not forget about the importance of the production techniques that have to be utilized in the elaboration.
 Together, they determine the features of each wine.

-Bodegas Berceo´s vineyards are distributed throughout different municipalities, what enables the exploitation the different characteristics of each land, as well as the ones provided by each variety of grape.
+Bodegas Berceo´s vineyards are distributed throughout different municipalities, which enables the exploitation of the different characteristics from each land, as well as the ones provided by each grape variety.

 Location and features of our vineyards